 Demandbase Intent measures the strength of intent by the number of people researching a keyword for accounts of similar size.

-Important: This methodology and section may be updated as the team makes improvements to the model.
+Important: This methodology and section might be updated as the team makes improvements to the model.

 Common Use Cases for Intent Signals

 Demandbase Intent does more than identify accounts as potential target accounts.
 Here are more use cases for Demandbase Intent as part of an ABM strategy:

 - Attract: Increase marketing productivity by focusing resources and budgets on target accounts showing high intent.

 - Attract: Create sub-audiences (segments) of target accounts showing similar intent for targeted campaigns.

 - Engage: Personalize ad and web experience based on intent.

 - Engage: Help sales have more productive and relevant conversations based on intent signals.

 - Convert: Increase sales productivity by sharing intent insights that help them prioritize their account engagements.

 - Convert: Identify accounts that become opportunities for conversion to the customer pipeline.